 An Award-Winning Tradition

-- The South Carolina Poetry Initiative Book Prize in 2010 and 2007
+- The South Carolina Poetry Initiative Book Prize winner

-- The Association of Writers & Writing Program’s 2008 Intro Award
+- The Association of Writers & Writing Program’s Intro Award winner

-- Hub City Writing Awards (poetry and fiction)
+- Hub City Writing Award winner (poetry and fiction)

 During residencies and throughout the academic year, writers, editors, and agents visit Converse to give public readings and to lead discussions on writing craft, publishing, and literary editing.
 Recent visiting writers to the Converse campus include: